Moonshine modules and a question of Griess: Introduction

-Griess' question is open ended, and the quantitative answer we offer is one of the many partial answers to this problem.
+Griess' question is open ended, and the quantitative answer we offer is one of many partial answers to this problem.
 In fact, when Griess posed the problem, the original intention was to know whether a complete understanding of the asymptotics could provide clues to a richer algebraic structure surrounding the group and the graded module for it.

-In the course of proving Theorem \ref{thm2}, the asymptotics for the multiplicities of the irreducible components of the non-free parts of $K_n^{}$ are easily obtained. \begin{theorem} Let $e_2$ be the least order of a non-identity conjugacy class of $G$, and let $h$ be an element of order $e_2$.
-Let $K_{n}'$ be the non-free part of $K_{n}^{}$ and write
+In the course of proving Theorem \ref{thm2}, we have also obtained the asymptotics for the multiplicities of the irreducible components of the non-free parts of $K_n$.
+We record this in the following theorem.
+Here, the set $\mathcal{C}_2$ is the collection of conjugacy classes of $G$ whose corresponding $c_g(n)$'s have the second fastest growth.
+(See the Proof of Theorems 1.2 and 1.4, in particular (\ref{C2}), for a precise definition of $\mathcal{C}_2$.)